cardano-foundation/CIPs/CIP-0116/README.md

 It is up to implementors to decide how to serialize the values into CBOR.
 The property we want to maintain is preserved regardless of the choice: for every block binary there is exactly one JSON encoding.

+### Versioning

+This CIP should not follow a conventional versioning scheme, rather it should be altered via pull request before a hardforks to add new a JSON schema to align with new ledger design.
+Authors MUST follow the [Schema Scope](#scope-of-the-schema), [Schema Design Principles](#schema-design-principles) and [Schema Conventions](#schema-conventions).

+Furthermore, for each subsequent schema, the [changelog](./changelog.md) must be updated.
+Authors must clearly articulate the changes which has been made between the last schema and the new one being added.

 ## Rationale: how does this CIP achieve its goals?

+// todo
+ - why scope / why design principles / why conventions / why changelog
+ - what alternatives?
+ - why stick to Bech32
+ - Why are addresses so tricky?

 ## Path to Active